'We Want No Part Of It': Airlines Say Flights Are Not For Separating Families

 "We have no desire to be associated with separating families, or worse, to profit from it," the American statement said in part.
 "We have every expectation the government will comply with our request and we thank them for doing so."

-The company noted that it has contracts to offer travel to the federal government, but said it does not know how exactly how officials have used that travel to this point.
+The company noted that it has contracts to offer travel to the federal government but said it does not know exactly how officials have used that travel to this point.

 "We have no knowledge" of whether authorities have flown migrant children on their planes, the statement said, "but we would be extremely disappointed to learn that is the case."